ReneTC/laser_video/README.md

 ### That's all for lasers or what?

-If you want to learn more about lasers, I didn't talk about how we get coherent light with optical resonance.
+No!
+But I'll save the following for part2: I didn't talk about how we get coherent light with optical resonance.
 I also didn't talk about how nice a 4 level atom for a gain medium is.
 I didn't mention about other different kinds of lasers.
 For example how we can pump with kinetic energy instead of light, or what type of lasers we are dealing with solid-state, gas, dye, or semiconductor lasers.

 *Cool physics, infinite scientific uses, and the best cat toy make lasers one of the most important discoveries.*